Horagolla National Park – හොරගොල්ල ජාතික වනෝද්යානය

 Main attractionFlora and Fauna

 The latest National Park in the country, “Horagolla” is the smallest under the Department of Wildlife Conservation.
-The preliminary works were completed for openning the Horagolla National Park officially to the public.
+The preliminary works were completed for opening the Horagolla National Park officially to the public after it was promoted to a National Wildlife Park in 2004.
 This 13.362-hectare National Park is located in the Nambadaluwa village in Udagampattuwa of the Siyane Korale in the Gampaha District.
-In the seventies’ decade the land belonged to the state, but on October 05, 1973 it was declared as a sanctuary considering the rich bio diversity prevalent in the area under the Fauna and Flora Protection Ordinance.
-Under the same Ordinance, this natural sanctuary was later upgraded as the Horagolla National Park on July 28, 2004.
+In the 1970s the land belonged to the state, but on October 05, 1973, it was declared as a wildlife sanctuary considering the rich biodiversity prevalent in the area under the Fauna and Flora Protection Ordinance.
+Under the same Ordinance, this natural sanctuary was later upgraded to the Horagolla National Park on July 28, 2004.

 Horalgolla National Park is a low country evergreen forest with a humus soil structure and has a hot temperature throughout the year.
 Growing in abundance in this National Park are a variety of tree species locally known as Hora, Kekuna, Godapara, Diyapara, Kithul Cane, Nandun, Etamba, Bo, Ruk, Ankenda, Milla, Munamal, Del and Velang.
-A wide variety of Puswel are also found in large numbers.
+A wide variety of Pus-wela are also found in large numbers.
 A variety of plant species and grass are found covering the landscape throughout the park.
-The diverse flora in the park provide the food for birds, animals and reptiles in this habitat where ample water resources are also available.
+The diverse flora in the park provides food for birds, animals and reptiles in this habitat where ample water resources are also available.

 Horagolla National Park Ticket Prices